Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms FAQ.md

 ### Do I need to use TransformAspect for writing transforms?
 Shouldn’t I write to WorldTransform instead?

-Even though Unity’s `IAspect` will be going away in the future, the `TransformAspect` type will live on.
 You should prefer to use the `TransformAspect` type, as writing to `WorldTransform` directly for an entity with a parent will cause your hierarchy to get corrupted.
+Unity’s `IAspect` is going away in the future, but QVVS Transforms are also getting a redesign, so for now, stick with `TransformAspect`.